pprajap/tq_backend/CONTRIBUTING.md

-# Contributing to tq_backend
+# Contributing to tq-backend

-Thank you for your interest in contributing to tq_backend!
+Thank you for your interest in contributing to tq-backend!
 We appreciate your efforts to help improve our project.
 Please follow these standard practices to ensure a smooth contribution process:

 ## Standard Practices